 Step #2.
 Tap on Device.

-Step #1.
-Open the Settings App on your iDevice Home screen.
+- Step #1.
+Open the Settings App on your iDevice home screen.

-Step #2.
-Tap on General then Finds Accessibility.
+- Step #2.
+Tap Accessibility.

-Step #4.
+- Step #4.
 Now tap on Customize Top Level menu..,

-Step #5.
+- Step #5.
 Next, you have to scroll down the screen and tap on 3D touch Action then select Multitasking.

-On my iPhone 7 Plus, I asked Hey Siri Force Close an App, but she replied me a positive response that As much as I would like to, I can’t close Apps, Mike.
+On my iPhone 7 Plus, I asked Hey Siri Force Close an App, but she replied to me with a positive response that As much as I would like to, I can’t close Apps, Mike.

-Bonus Tip – Force Quit an App in iOS 11 on iPad using Gesture
+Bonus Tip – Force Quit an App in iPadOS on iPad using Gesture

 Enable Gestures in Multitasking on Apple iPad

-Step #2.
+- Step #2.
 Find General then tap multitasking appear underneath Handoff.

-Step #3.
-Now, you have to turn Gestures ON/ Green.
+- Step #3.
+Now, you have to turn Gestures On Green.